-- 8.1.1 The Board of Examiners shall comprise a Chair (who shall not be the Head of the School), external examiner(s) and at least two additional internal examiners, who are academic staff having a major responsibility for teaching and/or assessment of the modules or the course under consideration.
-The membership of Boards of Examiners and their sub-groups must be approved by the Learning and Teaching Committee of Senate. - 8.1.2 With the exception of the Board of Examiners for the Final Assessment, a Board may delegate its functions to a sub-group of examiners which shall include the Chair (or Deputy Chair) of the Board and at least two other internal examiners. - 8.1.3 There shall be an Extenuating Circumstances Panel which acts an advisory group to the Board of Examiners to consider students' extenuating circumstances and the related evidence. - 8.1.4 All members of a Board of Examiners (or one of its sub-groups) are required to attend unless the Learning and Teaching Committee of Senate has approved their absence in advance.
-In the case of reassessment for the final degree classification, the Learning and Teaching Committee of Senate may approve the absence of the external examiners, if there is evidence that they have been appropriately consulted. - 8.1.5 In order to inform its decisions, a Board of Examiners may invite the attendance or comments of other internal staff who are not members.
+- 7.1.1 The Board of Examiners shall comprise a Chair (who shall be an appropriate member of University academic staff from the students' School of Study), external examiner(s) and at least two additional internal examiners, one of whom is a member of academic staff from the University, the other(s) being academic staff from the City College Norwich having a major responsibility for teaching and/or assessment of the modules or the course under consideration.
+The membership of Boards of Examiners and their sub-groups must be approved by the Learning and Teaching Committee of Senate. - 7.1.2 With the exception of the Board of Examiners for the Final Assessment, a Board may delegate its functions to a subgroup of examiners which shall include the Chair (or Deputy Chair, who must also be a member of University academic staff from the appropriate School of Study) of the Board and at least two other internal examiners (University or City College Norwich). - 7.1.3 There shall be an Extenuating Circumstances Panel, which shall comprise of a Chair (who shall be an appropriate member of University academic staff from the students' School of Study), and at least two members, one of whom must be from City College Norwich.
+The Extenuating Circumstances Panel will a c t as an advisory group to the Board of Examiners to consider students' extenuating circumstances and the related evidence. - 7.1.4 All members of a Board of Examiners (or one of its subgroups) are required to attend unless the Learning and Teaching Committee of Senate has approved their absence.
+In the case of reassessment for the final award classification, the Learning and Teaching Committee of Senate may approve the absence of the external examiners, if there is evidence that they have been appropriately consulted. - 7.1.5 In order to inform its decisions, a Board of Examiners may invite the attendance or comments of other internal staff who are not members.
 Such an invitation will not confer rights of membership.

-The Chair of the Board of Examiners, with appropriate support and regulatory advice from the Secretary to the Board, shall have responsibility for:
+The Chair of the Board of Examiners, with appropriate support and regulatory advice from the Secretary to the Board (who shall be an appropriate member of staff of the Learning and Teaching Service at UEA), shall have responsibility for:

-- (a) seeking approval of the membership of the Board and its sub-groups; - (b) the production of examination papers; - (c) marking and moderation processes and other quality assurance scrutiny, in liaison with the School Director of Teaching and Learning where necessary; - (d) the chairing of the meetings of the Board; - (e) ensuring that any decisions on progression, classification or the award of academic qualifications are not influenced beyond the recorded marks by a student having plagiarised and/or colluded or otherwise been disciplined; - (f) making and recording all arrangements with external examiners, including the size and nature of the sample for moderation in accordance with University guidelines, arrangements for consultation at Reassessment Boards where required and ensuring that the views of external examiners are given due weight in any decisions made by the Board of Examiners which are not determined by formal vote; - (g) considering any recommendations of the Extenuating Circumstances Panel in accordance with Regulation 11; - (h) the recording of decisions made by the Board of Examiners and ensuring that all members of the Board of Examiners or appointed sub-group thereof have signed the appropriate results and pass lists; - (i) ensuring that the Board of Examiners awards prizes in accordance with the rules approved by the Learning and Teaching Committee and reports the awards to the School Board: - (i) ensuring compliance with the relevant Regulations; - (k) undertaking such other tasks as the Senate shall require.
+- (a) seeking approval of the membership of the Board and its sub-groups; - (b) the production of examination papers; - (c) marking and moderation processes and other quality assurance scrutiny, in liaison with the School Director of Learning and Teaching or the Institution Lead for Assessment where necessary; - (d) the chairing of the meetings of the Board; - (e) ensuring that any decisions on progression, classification or the award of academic qualifications are not influenced beyond the recorded marks by a student having plagiarised and/or colluded or otherwise been disciplined; - (f) making and recording all arrangements with external examiners, including the size and nature of the sample for moderation in accordance with University guidelines, arrangements for consultation at Reassessment Boards where required and ensuring that the views of external examiners are given due weight in any decisions made by the Board of Examiners which are not determined by formal vote; - (g) considering any recommendations of the Extenuating Circumstances Panel; - (h) the recording of decisions made by the Board of Examiners and ensuring that all members of the Board of Examiners or appointed sub-group thereof have signed the appropriate results and pass lists; - (i) ensuring compliance with the relevant Regulations; and - (i) undertaking such other tasks as the Senate shall require.